-It is the student's responsibility to make sure that he/she has fulfilled all the requirements for graduation.
+It is the student's responsibility to make sure that they have fulfilled all the requirements for graduation.
 To check their progress toward meeting graduation requirements, FLA students should regularly use the Loyola online self-evaluation function.
-Any problems arising from the self-evaluation must be resolved with the Center for Academic Affairs before registration in a student's last semester.
+Any problems arising from the self-evaluation must be resolved with the Center for Academic Affairs before registration in a student's final semester.
 Refer to the online handbook concerning details for the self-evaluation function.